Baked Spanish Deviled Eggs in Tomato Sauce

-These delicious Spanish Deviled Eggs are made with olive oil and fried capers then nestled into a simple tomato sauce and quickly baked.
-It is an easy to make and make-ahead weekend brunch recipe that is gluten-free and can easily be made paleo.
+These delicious Spanish deviled eggs are made with olive oil and fried capers then nestled into a simple tomato sauce and quickly baked.
+It is easy to make and tasty make-ahead weekend brunch recipe.

 The original recipe called for flour to thicken the sauce.
 I've omitted that since it's not 1950 and all-purpose white flour is no longer the answer to everything.
 I've also added a few Spanish flavors to the mix (capers/ olives/ smoked paprika) because I have no idea why these were originally called Spanish Deviled Eggs.

 If you make these Baked Spanish Deviled Eggs in Tomato Sauce make sure you snap a pic and tag #theendlessmeal on Instagram.
 I love seeing TEM recipes you create!

 - Spinach and Eggs with Mushrooms